CriusNyx/sol/README.md

 ## Name Ideas

-Sol is looking for a rebrand.
+DevCon is looking for a rebrand.

-Racoon